 This in-home system connects via cellular service rather than a landline.
 The device has a range of 600 feet and a 60-hour backup battery.
 It is a bit more expensive than the landline system at $42.95 a month, which includes AT&T cellular service.
 Fall detection is an additional $10 a month.
 Customers also have the option to purchase the device for $299, plus $25.95 per month for monitoring services.

 Rescue Alert GPSRead More

-This is Rescue Alert’s mobile device offering, and it is the most expensive device at $44.95 a month.
+Rescue Alert GPS is the company’s only mobile device offering, and it is also the most expensive device at $44.95 a month.
 The device uses AT&T cellular service and GPS to check the user’s location every 15 minutes.
 The battery lasts for 48+ hours between charges.
 There is no option to purchase this device, and fall detection is not available.

 Rescue Alert has two Response Centers, both located in Utah.
 Both of the centers are certified by ETL.